darwins-challenge/workshop/README.md

 will come in handy if you're using this workshop package in a situation where internet connections are spotty or non-existent.

-To use this setup, set `CARGO_HOME` before proceeding:
+To use this setup, set `CARGO_HOME` before proceeding to the location of the `cargo_home` directory in this package.

+On Linux/macOS:

-    export CARGO_HOME=$(pwd)/cargo_home
+    export CARGO_HOME=/...where you've unpacked.../cargo_home

+On Windows:

+    set CARGO_HOME=C:\...where you've unpacked...\cargo_home

+Afterwards, `cd` to the appropriate directory and run `cargo` as usual:

+    cargo build ...
+    cargo run ...

+## Help, I haven't done Rust before!

+We've got you covered!

+Rust is a great language with a lot to offer.
+To do the exercises in this workshop, you'll only need a small fraction of Rust's features.

+We'll tell you all you need to know in the file called `help/FIRST_TIME_RUSTER.md`.

 ## Now what?

 You want to learn about genetic programming and found these files.
 Now what?
 First of all, make sure to read the [book][].
 It allows you to learn a little bit of theory behind what we are going to do.
 It also has some pointers what to do next.

-Basically it consist of doing one of the following projects
+Basically it consist of doing one of the following projects:

 ### Projects

 For each of the following projects there is a corresponding repository.
 Make sure to also look into the READMEs of those repositories.